ddohler/moshpytt/README.md

 is below.

 Changes from the original:

---Space, Return, and Enter now jump to the next box in the file --Backspace now jumps to the previous box in the file --Typing any character key immediately replaces the text of the current box with the corresponding character and then automatically jumps to the next box.
+- Space, Return, and Enter now jump to the next box in the file
+- Backspace now jumps to the previous box in the file
+- Typing any character key immediately replaces the text of the current box with the corresponding character and then automatically jumps to the next box.
---Laptop arrow keys now work the same as number pad arrow keys.
+- Laptop arrow keys now work the same as number pad arrow keys.
---Added utility program mergeboxes.py that automatically merges nearby boxes.
+- Added utility program mergeboxes.py that automatically merges nearby boxes.
 This may sometimes be helpful in correcting Tesseract's oversegmentation of characters.

 ==============================================================================
 moshPyTT
 ==============================================================================